josephMG/bmad-method-projects/project-5/docs/prd/family-expense-tracker-prd.md

     *   **Dependencies:** Google Sheets API for reading category data.
     *   **Missing Requirements:**
         *   **Category Validation:** The app should handle cases where `CategoryName` is missing or `ColorCode` is invalid.
-        *   **Referential Integrity:** Define behavior when a category used in existing expenses is deleted.
-Options include: preventing deletion, marking expenses with a "deleted category" placeholder, or reassigning to a default category.
+        *   **Referential Integrity:** Behavior when a category used in existing expenses is deleted is now handled by Story 9.1.
+The application prevents deletion of categories in use and provides an option to reassign existing expenses to another category before deletion.
         *   **In-app Category Management:** While the spec mentions managing categories in Google Sheets, allowing users to add/edit/delete categories directly within the app would significantly enhance usability.
 This could then write back to Google Sheets.

 #### 2.3 Monthly Data Structure